sergioaraki/Nodebot-Rover/README.md

 ## Optional

-If you have a Mac and a Microsoft Xbox 360 controller, you can install this [driver](https://github.com/360Controller/360Controller) and you will have joystick support in your Mac.
+If you have a Mac (in Windows this maybe works out of the box) and a Microsoft Xbox 360 controller, you can install this [driver](https://github.com/360Controller/360Controller) and you will have joystick support in your Mac.

 ![](assets/gamepad.jpg)